think-ke/playbook/content/project_docs/chapters/index.md

   > “Ninahitajika nini ili kufanyia upya leseni yangu ya udereva?”
   > (“What do I need to renew my driver’s licence?”)
   >
-  > “Ninaripoti vipi bomba lililoziba katika eneo langu?”
+  > “Ninaweza repoti vipi uvujaji wa data kwa ODPC nchini Kenya”
-  > (“How do I report a blocked drain?”)
+  > (“How do I report a data leak to ODPC nchini Kenya?”)

 - **Inclusion by Design:**
   With built-in support for multiple languages and voice-based interaction, GovBot meets citizens where they are — on the devices they already use.